 - Mindy's Hot Chocolate : best for rich desserts and winter warmers

-- Gene & Georgetti : old school steak house serving everything chicago does best – meat, seafood and Italian specialties.
+- Gene & Georgetti : old school steak house serving everything chicago does best – meat, seafood and carby specialties.

-- Chicago’s Home of Chicken and Waffles : exactly what it says on the tin, including all the other weird things Americans like to eat such as biscuits and gravy (a scone in bread sauce).
+- Chicago's Home of Chicken and Waffles : exactly what it says on the tin, including all the other weird things Americans like to eat, such as biscuits in gravy (translation – a scone in bread sauce).

 Fancy watering Holes

 - London House : I felt as though this riverside balcony was calling my name.
-Enjoy custom made cocktails whilst bathing in the glow of the reflective surrounding architecture at dusk
+Enjoy custom made cocktails whilst bathing in the glow of the reflective surroundings at dusk.

-- The Terrace at Trump : might as well make the most of the only redeeming feature of this building, skyline views and cocktails from this hotel rooftop
+- The Terrace at Trump : might as well make the most of the only redeeming feature this building has, skyline views and cocktails from a hotel rooftop

 - Green Mill Cocktail Lounge : Home to Al Capone and other gangsters in the 1920s, pop by on a Saturday afternoon for a taste of some of the city's best jazz music.